MicrosoftDocs/OfficeDocs-O365SecComp-pr.fr-FR/SecurityCompliance/change-the-hold-duration-for-an-inactive-mailbox.md

 - You have to use Exchange Online PowerShell to change the hold duration for a Litigation Hold on an inactive mailbox.
 You can't use the Exchange admin center (EAC).
 But you can use Exchange Online PowerShell or the EAC to change the hold duration for an In-Place Hold.
 Vous pouvez utiliser le centre de sécurité et de conformité ou le centre de sécurité & Compliance Center PowerShell pour modifier la durée de la conservation pour une stratégie de rétention Office 365.

-- Pour vous connecter à Exchange Online PowerShell ou le centre de sécurité & conformité PowerShell, consultez l'une des rubriques suivantes:
+- Pour vous connecter à Exchange Online PowerShell ou le centre de sécurité & conformité PowerShell, consultez l’une des rubriques suivantes:

   - [Connexion à Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?linkid=396554)